Arrow (symbol): History

 the convention of marking the eastern direction with a cross is older (medieval).

 Use of the arrow symbol does not appear to pre-date the 18th century.
 An early arrow symbol is found in an illustration of Bernard Forest de Bélidor's treatise L'architecture hydraulique, printed in France in 1737.
 The arrow is here used to illustrate the direction of the flow of water and of the water wheel's rotation.
 At about the same time, arrow symbols were used to indicate the flow of rivers in maps.

 A trend toward abstraction, in which the arrow's fletching is removed, can be observed in the mid-to-late 19th century.
 The arrow can be seen in the work of Paul Klee.
-In a further abstraction of the symbol, John Richard Green's A Short History of the English People of 1874 contained maps by cartographer Emil Reich, which indicated army movements by curved lines, with solid triangular arrowheads placed intermittently along the lines.
+In a further refinement of the symbol, John Richard Green's A Short History of the English People of 1874 contained maps by cartographer Emil Reich, which indicated army movements by curved lines, with solid triangular arrowheads placed intermittently along the lines.

-Use of arrow symbols in mathematical notation is still younger and develops in the first half of the 20th century.